kgdunn/pid-book/univariate-review/univariate-review.rst

 .. question::

 	Characterizing a distribution: Compute the mean, median, standard deviation and MAD for salt content for the various soy sauces given `in this report <http://beta.images.theglobeandmail.com/archive/00245/Read_the_report_245543a.pdf>`_ (page 41) as described in the the article from the `Globe and Mail <http://www.theglobeandmail.com/life/health/salt-variation-between-brands-raises-call-for-cuts/article1299117/>`_ on 24 September 2009.
-Plot a boxplot of the data and report the interquartile range (IQR).
+Plot a box plot of the data and report the interquartile range (IQR).
 Comment on the 3 measures of spread you have calculated: standard deviation, MAD, and interquartile range.

 	The raw data are given below in units of milligrams of salt per 15 mL serving::